Big Mouth Billy Bass: Gemmy Industries

 Gemmy Industries (/ˈdʒɛmi/) is an American novelty manufacturing company, best known for its animatronic and inflatable characters.
 It is currently headquartered in Coppell, Texas.
 Founded in 1984, the company originally began producing ballpoint pens.
-Gemmy eventually ventured into novelty manufacturing, and in 2000, it achieved marketing success with the Big Mouth Billy Bass.
+Gemmy eventually ventured into novelty manufacturing, and in 2000, it achieved success with the Big Mouth Billy Bass.
 Following that success, the company began predominantly making animatronic figures focused on the Christmas and Halloween seasons.
 The company distributes products internationally, especially to the United Kingdom and Japan.

 Design and features

 The fish is made of a soft polyvinyl chloride with an internal plastic mechanical skeleton.
 At first glance, the product appears to be a mounted game fish.
 The item was conceived by a Gemmy Industries product development vice president following his visit to a Bass Pro Shop.
 The mounted fish turns its head, wiggles its tail on the trophy plaque, and sings cover songs, such as "Don't Worry, Be Happy" (1988) by Bobby McFerrin; and "Take Me to the River" (1974) by Al Green.
-Teenie Hodges, who co-wrote "Take Me to the River" with Green, said in a 2013 interview that he received more royalties from Big Mouth Billy Bass than from any other recordings of the song.
+Teenie Hodges, who co-wrote "Take Me to the River" with Green, said in a 2013 interview that he received more royalties from Big Mouth Billy Bass sales than from any other recordings of the song.

-On the original prototype, the unit was solely activated by a motion sensor, designed to startle a passerby.
+On the original prototype, the unit activated by a motion sensor, designed to startle a passerby.
 In production, an additional button was added.